xcore/sc_usb_device/module_usb_device/doc_design_guide/system.rst

 USB library overview
 ====================

-The XMOS USB library is divided into the XMOS USB Device (XUD) Library and the USB Device Helper Functions.
+The XMOS USB device support is divided into the XMOS USB Device (XUD) Library (module_xud) and the USB Device Helper Functions (module_usb_device)

 XUD library
 -----------

+For full XUD API listing and documentation please see the document `XMOS USB Device (XUD) Library`

 The XUD Library performs all the low-level I/O operations required to meet the USB 2.0 specification.
 This processing goes up to and includes the transaction level.
-It removes all low-level timing requirements from the application, allowing quick development of all manner of USB devices.
+It removes all low-level timincg requirements from the application, allowing quick development of all manner of USB devices.

 The XUD Library allows the implementation of both full-speed and